hoylabs/OpenDTU-OnBattery-docs/docs/firmware/howto/upgrade_8mb.md

 ## Background

-To accomodate a larger firmware binary, the ESP32 flash memory partition layout changed with the release of OpenDTU-OnBattery version 2024.08.18.
+To accommodate a larger firmware binary, the ESP32 flash memory partition layout changed with the release of OpenDTU-OnBattery version 2024.08.18.
 All firmware released since then uses this new partition layout.
 Firmware variants `generic` and `generic_esp32` are no longer available.